ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 ### Pre Testing

+1. Contact computing group to let us know of the upgrade.
+Find out anything that needs to be in the release that isn't and mark with `for release` label.
+(This does not prevent a release)
 1. Update GUI Java JRE to the latest version (See [Jenkins Build Server `Jenkins builds will bundle the JRE with the client`](Jenkins-Build-Server))
 1. Look at the released features in this branch [IBEX/wiki/ReleaseNotes_Dev](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) and find the most significant level of change (i.e. is this cumulatively a major change, a minor change, or a patch?).
 1. Update the upgrade script to include the latest version (this is done on master).
 Steps to do this are in [Config Upgrader in section *creating a production upgrade script*](Config-Upgrader#creating-a-production-upgrade-script)